NordSecurity/libtelio/README.md

 You can check the actual commands executed, by passing the `--dry-run` argument.

+## Building Documentation

+Documentation for Libtelio is currently built and deployed to GitHub Pages by manually triggering the build-and-deploy-docs job on the pipeline in GitHub Actions.
+If you need to build the rustdocs locally, reference the gh-pages CI file and don't forget to set the RUSTDOCFLAGS env variable accordingly.

 ## Contributions

 For information about how to contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md).